yxuco/fabric-operation/gcp/README.md

 ```
 This command shuts down orderers and peers, and the last argument `-d` means to delete all persistent data as well.
 If you do not use the argument `-d`, it would keep the test ledger file in the Google Cloud `Filestore`, and so it can be loaded when the network restarts.
 You can verify the result using the following command.
 * `kubectl get svc,pod` should not list any running orderers or peers;
-* The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the option `-d` us used.
+* The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the option `-d` is used.

 ## Clean up all GCP processes and storage
 You can exit from the `bastion` host, and clean up every thing created in GCP when they are no longer used, i.e.,